AdarshRazor/Rust_Bucket/Test/bhashini_client_documentation.md

 - **Speaker Enrollment & Verification**
 - **Lip Sync**

 > This Bhashini Documentation has been written by Bhashini Team.
-Please reach out to Bhashini Team on email id [BHASHINI-support](mailto:digitalindiabhashinidivision@gmail.com), if you face issues implementing the APIs.
+Please reach out to Bhashini Team on email id <a href="mailto:digitalindiabhashinidivision@gmail.com" target="_blank">BHASHINI-support</a>, if you face issues implementing the APIs.

 ---